DACA reversal could be 'death sentence' for LGBTQ immigrants

 Velasquez's family, from Cali, Colombia, fled the civil war there and sought refuge in the United States, where they were denied asylum.
 Though her family was deported, Catalina remained, and she has since built a life for herself in Washington.

-In 2008, she became the first undocumented transgendered person to attend Georgetown, and in 2013, she became the first transgender immigrant Latina appointed as commissioner for the D.C.
+In 2008, she became the first undocumented transgender person to attend Georgetown, and in 2013, she became the first transgender immigrant Latina appointed as commissioner for the D.C.
 Office of Latino Affairs.

 Today, she is the president of Consult Catalina, a strategic policy and communications firm.
-She also works closely with Casa Ruby, a nonprofit that provides housing for homeless LGBTQ people, most of whom are black or Hispanic.
+She also works closely with Casa Ruby, a nonprofit that provides housing for homeless LGBTQ people, most of whom are people of color.
 But now, the life she has become accustomed to is under threat.

 In a phone interview with NBC News, Velasquez described the immediate aftermath of Trump's announcement to kill DACA, which stands for Deferred Action for Child Arrivals and allowed young people who were brought to the United States illegally as children to remain in the country.